ghc-proposals/ghc-proposals/proposals/0000-associated-instances.rst

   ::

    instance Big X where
-    seperate instance Small X
+    hiding instance Small X

-  This would allow for a refactor to continue again, but I couldn't think of a good syntax/design.
+  This would allow for a refactor to continue again.
-  If this was chosen, I would remove ``%NoAssociatedInstances`` modifier.
+  If this is chosen, the ``%NoAssociatedInstances`` modifier might be removed.
 3. Proposal 597 is another option, but it requires the typechecker to help the renamer, doesn't work with fancy type level machinery. e.g.
     ::